Skip to content

 Mute Time Type

-1. Select the start time and duration of the mute period;
+1. Select the start time and duration for muting;

-2. Choose the recurrence cycle starting from a specific time;
+2. Select the mute cycle from a certain moment;

-3. Select the expiration time for the mute.
-You can choose to repeat indefinitely or until a specific time.
+3. Select the expiration time for muting.
+You can choose to repeat forever based on the above time or repeat until a specific moment.

-• To recover a single rule, you can either click the button on the right side of the rule or go to Monitor settings, or manually recover it.
+• To recover a single rule, you can click the button on the right side of the rule or go to the Monitor settings, or manually recover it.

 Name